When AI Meets the Factory Floor

 3. Too much ambition, too little grounding.
 Everyone wants predictive insights, but no one’s mapped the actual decision points on the factory floor.

-Instead of rewriting the model, the Kaunas team added a calibration layer that normalised messy inputs in real time.
+Instead of rewriting the model, the Hightech Kaunas Cluster team added a calibration layer that normalised messy inputs in real time.
 Within weeks, prediction accuracy jumped, and the plant’s downtime dropped 12%.

 The Lesson: Start With What’s Real